cekrem/cekrem.github.io/content/posts/interface-segregation-in-practice.md

 ## Better: Small, Focused Interfaces

-Instead, we should break this down into cohesive interfaces:
+Instead, we should break this down into role-specific interfaces that each serve a single responsibility:

 ```go
 type UserReader interface {